blade1989/EuroEditor/README.md

   - Search.
 For searching files you put on Mega, Dropbox, OneDrive and on your local server.
   - Template.
 Choose a template, for the article your about to write.
  - Import documents, to post as articles(Not yet implemented).
- - Mail the link, and ot entire article(Not yet implemented)
+ - Mail the link, and or entire article(Not yet implemented)
  - Edit Mode/Read only mode
  - Export article as PDF(Not yet implemented)
  - Print the article(Not fully implemented)